 Florida is the busiest state for recreational boating in the nation, and it makes up a large percentage of Florida’s tourist industry.
 Unfortunately, the large amount of watercraft on Florida’s waterways means the state also has the most boating accidents in the country.
 Were you or a loved one injured in a Florida boat crash?
 If so, specific laws apply to boat accidents—and it is essential you contact an experienced accident attorney to discuss your case as soon as possible.

-If you are still wondering whether you need an attorney, read out article on when an injury victim should seek outside help.
+If you are still wondering whether you need a Florida Boating Accident Attorney, read out article on when an injury victim should seek outside help.

 Florida Maritime Laws and Regulations